mamedev/mame/docs/source/techspecs/layout_script.rst

 ------------------

-Before diving into the technical details of how it works, we’ll start with some complete examples using Lua script to enhance layouts.
+Before diving into the technical details of how it works, we’ll start with some example layout files using Lua script for enhancement.

 Espial: joystick split across ports
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~